christianselig/TableOfContentsSelector/README.md

 ![Table of Contents GIF](table-of-contents-new.gif)

 Are you familiar with `UITableView`'s `sectionIndexTitles` API?
-The little alphabet on the side of some tables for quickly jumping to sections.
+The little alphabet on the side of some tables for quickly jumping to sections?
+[Here's a tutorial if not](https://www.appcoda.com/ios-programming-index-list-uitableview/).

 This is a view very similar to that (very little in the way of originality here, folks) but offers a few nice changes I was looking for, so I thought I'd open source it in case anyone else wanted it too.